alkampfergit/personal-blog/codewrecks/content/post/general/firstpost.md

 {{< / highlight >}}

 Everything is really simple, you are productive in mere minutes and the better thing is that the site is completely static, no more cache plugin to install to improve performances, just static content that can be served really quick to your reader.

+Moreover thanks to spell check in Visual Studio code **I can really write a blog post in VS Code as I'm doing in Windows live writer**, but with notable improvements.

+1. All content is now a simple Git repository hosted in GitHub, no more backup to do.
+1. Publishing is done with GitHub actions, so it is external to my device.
+1. Everything is a simple text file (code, formatting, etc..)
+1. No more external tool to author your content.
+1. I can create post from my cell phone and I do not really need more than a text editor.
+1. Everything is automated.

 This means that I'm able to switch away from WordPress, and if everything will be good with Hugo, probably I'll decide to convert my old blog posts and getting rid completely of WordPress.